-Remove the steering column from the car and disassemble the steering column head so that the upper steering shaft can be reoriented to the lower column shaft at the plastic tilt sphere.
+Remove the steering column from the car and disassemble the steering column head so that the upper steering shaft can be removed and the shafts reoriented at the plastic tilt sphere.
 It will be very helpful to download the appropriate adjustable steering column disassembly and repair papers from the host websight for instructions.